 For standard cooking, combine 3 cups water with 1 cup dry sorghum in a pot and bring to a boil.
 Reduce heat to low, cover, and simmer for 50–60 minutes until soft and chewy.
 Makes about 2½ cups.

-As you can probably tell by now, my favorite way to enjoy sorghum is popped.
+So you can probably tell by now that my favorite way to enjoy sorghum is popped.
 Yes, popped.
 It’s nearly identical to popcorn in taste and texture and is about ⅓–½ the size of a popped kernel of corn.
 Also known as jowar dhani, popped sorghum is a popular snack in India.
 It’s fun, it’s different, and it’s cute, so I’m on board.